sokmontrey/dynamical-js/README.md

-An attempt on writing a Physic engine from scratch in Javascript.
+A basic vertex based geometry Physics engine written in JavaScript.